I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/smclib/ns-smclib-_pts_data.md

 ## Members

-`CLKFrequency`

-Contains the clock frequency.
-Some smart card readers must be programmed by using the new clock frequency to use after the PTS request.

-`DataRate`

-Contains the new data rate.
-Some smart card readers (for example, serial readers) must be set to the new data rate to use after a PTS request.

-`Dl`

-The Dl value to use as part of PTS1 for the PTS request.

-`Fl`

-The Fl value to use as part of PTS1 for the PTS request.

-`StopBits`

-Contains the number of stop bits to use with the inserted card.

 `Type`

 Controls how the remaining members of this structure are calculated.
 This member can have one of the following values: